spell-music/csound-expression/tutorial/chapters/appendix/Overview.markdown

 -- sets the sample rate and the block size setRates :: Int -> Int -> Options

--- sets the buffer sizes (the define the granylarity of the real-time performance) setBufs :: Int -> Int -> Options
+-- sets the buffer sizes (the define the granularity of the real-time performance) setBufs :: Int -> Int -> Options

 -- where to direct the output